best-practice-and-impact/ons-spark/CONTRIBUTING.md

 helps, and credit will always be given.
 To contribute, you will first need to raise the change you wish to make or suggest as an [Issue](https://github.com/best-practice-and-impact/ons-spark/issues).

 ## Raising an issue
-We have made use of GitHub issue forms which we hope will make suggesting content or changes even easier! you want to suggest a new page, please use [this link for the issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new?assignees=&labels=New+page&projects=&template=new-page-form.yml&title=%5BNew+page%5D%3A+)
+We have made use of GitHub issue forms which we hope will make suggesting content or changes even easier!
+- If you want to suggest a new page, please use [this link for the issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new?assignees=&labels=New+page&projects=&template=new-page-form.yml&title=%5BNew+page%5D%3A+).
-For bug issues please use [this link for the issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new?assignees=&labels=bug&projects=&template=bug-report-form.yml&title=%5BBug%5D%3A+)
+- For bug issues please use [this link for the issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new?assignees=&labels=bug&projects=&template=bug-report-form.yml&title=%5BBug%5D%3A+).
-To create any other type of issue, select the [blank issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new/choose) and label your issue with any of the following tags:
+- To create any other type of issue, select the [blank issue form](https://github.com/best-practice-and-impact/ons-spark/issues/new/choose) and label your issue with any of the following tags:

 | label    | description |
 | - | - |